panndda/SQL-murder-mystery/Story.md

 GROUP by 1
 Order by person_id
 ```

 ![17](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/17.PNG)

-This returns only 1 person_id (99716) which means the this suspect attended the SQL concert 3 times (CONDITION g).
+This returns only 1 person_id (99716) which means the this suspect attended the SQL concert 3 times (CONDITION 7).
 The name of the suspect is Miranda Priestly of  1883 Golden Ave with ssn(987756388)

 ```sql